OmkarMemane09/DevOps_by_OmkarMemane09/Docker/MiniProject-ERP.md

-# 🚀 Deploying a Website using Docker Image and Container
+# 🚀 Deploying a Website using Docker Image, Container and Docker File .

 ### **Step 1: Create an EC2 Instance**
 - Launch an **EC2 instance** (Ubuntu preferred).